Resources for Teens

 Teen Advisory Group

-FARE’s Teen Advisory Group (TAG) consists of teens and young adults with food allergies who provide input into our programs, participate in our Food Allergy Conferences, share their True Stories and more.
+FARE’s Teen Advisory Group (TAG) consists of teens and young adults with food allergies who provide input into our programs, participate in our National Food Allergy Conference, share their True Stories and more.

 Moderated by members of FARE’s Teen Advisory Group (TAG) and FARE staff, our Facebook group is a place for teens to ask questions, give advice, find support, and make new friends.
 Teens who join the group will also receive updates and resources from FARE’s teen blog and other sources.